 Our goal is to be the leader in the discovery, development and commercialization of cancer telomere targeting agents and other similar small molecules.
-Our initial focus is to efficiently advance our Phase 2 clinical program with THIO in sequential combination with cemiplimab.
+Our initial focus is to efficiently advance our Phase 2 clinical program with THIO in sequential combination with cemiplimab for the treatment of NSCLC.
 Ultimately, our goal would be to position THIO as a patient anticancer immunity priming treatment for all immune-activating agents used in the treatment of cancer.
-To date, THIO has never been tested in clinical trials in combination with any check-point inhibitor.
+To date THIO-101 is the only clinical trial testing THIO in combination with a check-point inhibitor.
 The key elements of our strategy are to: